machine mastery

 Blind basket test:

-If gauge doesn’t max with blank disc: Machine issue
+If gauge doesn’t max with blank disc: Something’s wrong with the machine itself

-If normal with blank but high with coffee: Puck prep issue
+If it maxes with blank but runs high with coffee: Your puck prep needs work

 Advanced: OPV Adjustment